athenahealth/aone-fhir-subscriptions/README.md

 As per the Subscriptions R5 Backport IG, the first entry in each notification Bundle will always be a SubscriptionStatus resource which contains metadata about the Subscription associated with the event as well as metadata about the event(s) contained in the Bundle (see `entry[0].resource.notificationEvent[*].focus` below).
 The `entry[0].resource.notificationEvent` array MAY contain multiple entries if the platform has batched multiple events for this SubscriptionTopic into a single notification.
 The length of this array will always match the value of `entry[0].resource.eventsInNotification`.

 In addition to the SubscriptionStatus resource, the Bundle will also contain one AuditEvent resource corresponding to each entry in the `entry[0].resource.notificationEvent` array.
+The event ID provided in `entry[0].resource.notificationEvent[*].id` matches the `AuditEvent.id` of the corresponding AuditEvent contained in the Bundle.
 These AuditEvents provide some additional metadata about the event such as the user/agent whose action triggered the event as well as topic-specific extensions (where applicable) with additional context such as the related Patient, Department, etc.  For details on the supported extension types, please see [AuditEvent Extensions](#event-extensions) below.

 Example request that would be sent to your webhook for a `Patient.update` event notification:
 ```